processing/art-plus-code/_curriculum/02-01-Intro_Instructional-Art--Collage.md

 ---
 # This is the frontmatter

-title: "Instructional Art: Introduction" # Title and Heading 1
+title: "Instructional Art" # Title and Heading 1
 permalink: /instructionalArt-Intro/ # Give your page a permalink
 published: true